gcarq/rusty-blockparser/README.md

 * **Resume scans**

     If you sync the blockchain at some point later, you don't need to make a FullData rescan.
-Just use `--resume` to force a HeaderOnly scan followed by a FullData scan which parses only new blocks.
+Just use `--resume` to force a Reindexing followed by a FullData scan which parses only new blocks.
 If you want a complete FullData rescan delete the ChainStorage json file.

 ## Installing